 - Throughput is influenced by multiple factors including how fast the DNA is processed through each nanopore and the number of simultaneous nanopore experiments per array chip.
 Through combining many factors the first generation commercial system is designed to achieve tens of Gb per day.
 The system does not have a fixed run time; users may choose to run for minutes or days according to the experimental need.
 This is using a cartridge that performs 2,000 nanopore experiments at one time; an additional configuration is in development that performs 8,000 nanopore experiments.
 Further projects are underway to develop higher-throughput systems beyond these.

-- The MinION system is a miniaturised, disposable device designed to conduct hundreds of nanopore experiments at one time.
-Further guidance on specs will be provided in due course.
+- The MinION system is a miniaturised, disposable device designed to conduct hundreds of nanopore experiments at one time with a total available run time of hours.

 What is the run time?

 There is no fixed run time; the system may be run for a short or long period of time according to the experimental need.

 - Because full length read data is streamed in real-time, it may be analysed in real-time.
 Primary analyses are performed locally on each node and the secondary analyses may be run in parallel on the user's network.
 MinIONs and GridION nodes can therefore be Run Until... sufficient data has been collected to answer the experimental question.
 More.